XYOracleNetwork-v1/tool-dapper-react/README.md

 # Dapper

 View your smart contracts in an auto-generated

-* When in doubt, `yarn` it out:
+- When in doubt, `yarn` it out:
   Run `yarn`

-* Use [Dapp Deployer](https://github.com/XYOracleNetwork/tool-dappdeployer-node) to deploy smart contracts and deploy the ABI to the chain and to this project.
+- Use [Dapploy](https://github.com/XYOracleNetwork/tool-dappdeployer-node) to deploy smart contracts and deploy the ABI to the chain and to this project.

-You'll can simply modify Dapp Deployer's `deployer.conf` to point to this project's directory:
+You'll can simply modify Dapploy's `deployer.conf` to point to this project's directory:

 ```
-contractOutput={ABI-Explorer-Project-dir}/src/ABI
+contractOutput={dapper-project-dir}/src/ABI
 ...
-web3ModuleOutput={ABI-Explorer-Project-dir}/src/web3.js
+web3ModuleOutput={dapper-project-dir}/src/web3.js
 ```

+- This project expects Dapploy's generated web3.js interface to load and expose the contracts.
+You can recreate this, but it's best to use this tool with Dapploy.

-* Run `yarn start` to start the client
+- Run `yarn start` to start the client

-* Go to `localhost:3000` in a chrome browser if you are running your client locally with metamask.
+- Go to `localhost:3000` in a chrome browser if you are running your client locally with metamask.